alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-sre.md

 </details>

-### :microscope: Test the RDS using a non-privileged user account
+### Test the RDS using a non-privileged user account

 + Launch a local web browser on your **deployment machine**  and go to `https://<SRE ID>.<safe haven domain>` and log in with the user name and password you set up for the non-privileged user account.
   + for example for `<safe haven domain> = testa.dsgroupdev.co.uk` and `<SRE ID> = sandbox` this would be `https://sandbox.testa.dsgroupdev.co.uk/`